The Kennedys and a Cover-Up: The Bizarre True Story of Chappaquiddick

 Bettmann/Getty Images

-She met Sen. Ted Kennedy on the night of July 18, 1969, at a party thrown in a cottage on Chappaquiddick rented by longtime Kennedy family friend lawyer Joe Gagan.
-Kopechne and five girlfriends—they had all worked on RFK's campaign and, along with several others, were known as the "Boiler Room Girls"—had checked into three rooms at a motel in Edgartown for their reunion weekend.
-Gagan, who worked on the campaign as well, had previously hosted the Boiler Room Girls, including Kopechne, in 1968 after Bobby died to help get everyone's mind off their grief and they had such a good time they planned a sequel.
+She met Sen. Ted Kennedy on the night of July 18, 1969, at a party thrown in a cottage on Chappaquiddick rented by attorney and Kennedy cousin Joe Gargan.
+Kopechne and five girlfriends—they had all worked on RFK's campaign and, along with several others, were known as the "Boiler Room Girls"—had checked into three rooms at a motel in Edgartown for the weekend.
+Gargan, who worked on the campaign as well, had previously hosted the Boiler Room Girls, including Kopechne, in 1968 after Bobby died to help get everyone's mind off their grief and they had such a good time they planned a reunion.

 Kennedy arrived on Martha's Vineyard that day for the Edgartown Yacht Club Regatta, in which he competed with the late JFK's former boat, Victura.
 His wife of more than 10 years, Joan (née Bennett), was at home, pregnant with their fourth child.

 According to multiple accounts, in hindsight at least people close to Ted Kennedy could feel in the weeks and months leading up to the accident that something was wrong with him.
 Already known as a drinker, he had been drinking even more, and, like his father and big brother JFK, he wasn't doing much to keep his womanizing a secret.
-He was telling people he was considering getting out of politics altogether.
+Traumatized by the loss of his brothers, he was telling people he was considering getting out of politics altogether.

-Per Klein's book, in April 1969 he got drunk—sipping from his late brother Bobby's flask—while on a plane coming back from Alaska with a group of fellow senators, and he was only saved from national embarrassment when the media showed up to greet the plane because his 1 1/2-year-old son Patrick J. Kennedy II toddled over to him for a hug.
+Per Klein's book, in April 1969 he got drunk—sipping from his late brother Bobby's flask—while on a plane coming back from Alaska with a group of fellow senators, and he was only saved from national embarrassment when the media showed up to greet the plane because his 1 1/2-year-old son Patrick J. Kennedy II (future congressman from Rhode Island) toddled over to him for a hug.
 The father-son moment won the day.

-A Century of Scandal: The Kennedys Have No Competition When It Comes to Tragic, Destructive Romance

 So in July 1969, Ted Kennedy was apparently a mess.